cleanixes/BackendProjects/README.md

 .index is the same as indexof in java, users.index('Sara') will print the index of the element Sara in the list users

+adding an element to a list, at the end, users.append('elsa') will add an element 'elsa', can also use +=[list] append uses () and += uses []

+users.extend is same as append, but takes multiple elements

+users.insert(0, 'Bob') will insert 'Bob' at 0 index of the list called users

+users[2:2] = ['Eddie', 'Alex'] will insert the two names at index 2 and ends at index 2, therefore these two will be placed between the 2nd and 3rd element in the list

+users[1:3] = ['Robet', 'JPJ'] will replace the 2nd and 3rd element, since there is a range of 2 and starts at the second element

+users.remove('Bob') will get rid of Bob from the list

+print(users.pop()) will remove the last element of the list, and will return the element

+del users[0] will delete whatever element is in the 0 index del users will delete the whole list

+users.clear will empty the list, users, and will then return an empty list of the users is printed

+users.sort in this case sorts the list alpha